Time and Tide

 The image at the head of this post is of the northern X-craft wreck, taken at 20:27 on the 11th August 2017.

-Additional galleries of images from May 2016 and July 2019 may be found in the following links:
+An additional gallery of images from May 2016 and July 2019 may be found in the following link:

 - Operation Source, https://en.wikipedia.org/w/index.php?title=Operation_Source &oldid=861242766 [last visited Jan.
 1, 2019].

 - John Asmussen (2000 – 2009) “Tirpitz”; https://www.bismarck-class.dk/tirpitz/tirpitz_menu.html [Accessed January 2019]

 - John Asmussen (2000 – 2009) “Operation Source (11 September – 5 October 1943)”; https://www.bismarck-class.dk/tirpitz/gallery/galltiropersource.html [Accessed January 2019]